ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 ## Selling Change

 - Address Concerns
+  - "I don't want to be a programmer"
   - "In a outage situation, this may slow me down"

+Note:

 - "I don't want to be a programmer"

-Note:

-- Benefits
+  - Don't need to be full programmer
+  - IT is about automation overall
 - "In an emergency, I just want to change a setting to fix something":
-  - More of an issue with high-end automation (GitOps, etc).
-Code actually managing infrasture/settings
+  - More issue with IaC
-  - One off changes increase "tech debt".
-Make sure, at a minimum, to have a process to review and eliminate the reason for the one-off change
+  - One off changes are "tech debt".
+Have process to control/root cause analysis
-  - That's ok, but how do we remember why that setting was changed in future years.
-Even if put into a change management system, searching for it can be difficult
-- "I don't want to be a programmer"
-  - You don't need to be a full programmer
-  - We work in IT, whose overall goal is to make our business more efficient by making processes more efficient and less manual.
-We need to embrace that internally.
+  - Hard to document or follow through if outside code

 <!--v-->
 ## Selling Change